LPL Financial: History

 On August 20, 2020, LPL Financial Holdings Inc. reported it had completed its purchase of the San Diego–based firm Lucia Securities, a broker-dealer and Lucia Wealth Services, a registered investment advisor (RIA).

 On October 27, 2020, LPL Financial Holdings Inc. announced its acquisition of Blaze Portfolio, a Chicago-based fintech firm founded in 2010.
-LPL will continue to offer Blaze Portfolio's services as a stand-alone product, as well as bring trading capabilities to all LPL Financial advisors.
-The transaction was signed and closed on Oct.
-26, 2020.
+LPL stated that it would continue offering Blaze Portfolio as a stand-alone product while integrating its trading capabilities into the firm’s advisor platform.
+The transaction was signed and closed on October 26, 2020.
 LPL Financial paid approximately $12 million and agreed to a potential contingent payment of up to $5 million, subject to milestones and customary purchase price adjustments.
 On December 30, 2020, LPL Financial paid a fine of $6.5 million as part of a settlement with the Financial Industry Regulatory Authority (FINRA).
 As part of the settlement, LPL Financial consented to the findings that they had failed to supervise and failed to maintain adequate records.
 FINRA alleged that inadequate record keeping had exposed customers to losses through a Ponzi scheme created by one of its representatives.

+In 2021, LPL Financial reported surpassing $1 trillion in brokerage and advisory assets and exceeded 20,000 financial advisors.
+In a 2022 article, Barron’s described LPL Financial as “the leading independent broker-dealer” in the United States.

-In April 2021, LPL acquired Waddell & Reed's wealth management fund.
+In April 2021, LPL acquired Waddell & Reed's wealth management business.

 LPL Financial joined the Fortune 500 list at number 466 in 2021 and rose to 392 in 2024.
 In August 2024, LPL Financial settled with the SEC for a $50 million fine for failure in electronic record keeping.

+In 2024, Rich Steinmeier was named chief executive officer of LPL Financial.

+In 2025, LPL Financial announced its acquisition of Commonwealth Financial Network, one of the largest independently owned wealth management firms in the United States.
+LPL stated that the combined organization would support more than 29,000 financial advisors.